iwelch/sylspace/README.md

 ### The Top Level

 * **initsylspace.pl**
-:	the most important file.  initializes the `/var` hierarchy
+:	the most important file.  initializes the `/var/sylspace` hierarchy

-* cpanfile
-:	describes all required perl modules.
-Use as `cpanm --installdeps .` in this directory.  (cpanlist just lists them.)

 * **SylSpace**
 :	The Main Executable